digitalocean/container-blueprints/DOKS-CI-CD/README.md

 tekton-dashboard   ClusterIP   10.245.127.170   <none>        9097/TCP   23s
 ```

-Notice that it's named `tekton-dashboard` and listening on port `9097`.
+Notice that the Kubernetes service is named `tekton-dashboard` and listening on port `9097`.

-Now, port-forward the `tekton-dashboard` Kubernetes service:
+Now, port-forward the `tekton-dashboard` service:

 ```shell
 kubectl port-forward svc/tekton-dashboard -n tekton-pipelines 9097:9097
 ```

-Finally, open a Web browser and navigate to `localhost:9097`.
+Finally, open a web browser and navigate to `localhost:9097`.
 You should see the welcome page:

 ![Tekton Dashboard Welcome Page](assets/images/tekton_dashboard_welcome_page.png)